Wolsztyn: Locomotive depot

 The railway line from Wolsztyn to Zbąszyń opened in 1886.
 The locomotive roundhouse in Wolsztyn is the only place in Europe to supply standard gauge steam locomotives for regular, timetabled train services on the national railway network.
 As of Autumn 2023 these services run to Leszno and Poznań, using timetabled steam engines.
 The site also includes a railway museum featuring restored locomotives.

 Since 1993 the Polish State Railways organises an annual parade of locomotives, which takes place at the start of May.
 The 2007 event, which also celebrated the roundhouse's centenary, attracted about 20,000 visitors.
 The local (Polish) website has up-to-date information about services/events.

 Sport

-The town is best known for its handball team KPR Wolsztyniak Wolsztyn.
+The town is home to handball team KPR Wolsztyniak Wolsztyn.
 The local association football team is Grom Wolsztyn.